transcom/mymove/docs/data/tspp-data-creation.md

 DROP TABLE temp_tsp_discount_rates;
 ```

-Run this in your terminal to dump your pretty new table for use elsewhere.
+Run this in your terminal to dump the contents of the `transportation_Service_provider_performances` table for use elsewhere.
 Double-check your local db name before assuming this will work.
-`pg_dump -h localhost -U postgres -W dev_db --table transportation_service_provider_performances > tspp_data_dump.pgsql`
+`pg_dump -h localhost -U postgres -W dev_db --table transportation_service_provider_performances --data-only > tspp_data_dump.pgsql`

 Et voilà: TSPPs!